aarron-lee/gpd-win-tricks/README.md

 Most of the GPD Win 4 info applies to the Win Mini, including the extra gyro fix.
 The Win Mini has no FP sensor, so that does not apply.

-Users have confirmed that suspend-resume works fine for all models, all general hardware (controller, bluetooth, wifi, etc) works fine, etc. There's no major reported issues.
+Users have confirmed that suspend-resume should work fine for all models, all general hardware (controller, bluetooth, wifi, etc) works fine, etc. There's no major reported issues.

 The 2024 Win Mini may require the  [gyro workaround](./win4-suspend-mods/README.md), it should be the same workaround as the one for the 2025 win mini.
 Thanks to [PluvIIter](https://github.com/aarron-lee/gpd-win-tricks/issues/8) and Reddit reports